EOSIO/eosjs/README.md

 ### JSON-RPC

-Open a connection to JSON-RPC, include `fetch` when on NodeJS.
+Open a connection to JSON-RPC, include `fetch` when on Node.js.
 ```js
 const rpc = new JsonRpc('http://127.0.0.1:8888', { fetch });
 ```